habitism/hanzipro/pages/index.md

 # Review Algorithm

-The app breaks down courses into multiple key points.
-Users can review these points during fragmented time, and the app will automatically plan your learning for you.
+Users can choose words or sentences for learning, and the app will automatically plan your learning for you.